modsim/FluxML/README.md

 `g++ readFluxMLModel.cpp -o readFluxMLModel -lFluxML -lxerces-c`

-Assuming that the libFluxML is installed in the non standard location `FREFIX` (with `./configure --prefix=$PREFIX`) this has to be specified for the compiler and linker:
+Assuming that the libFluxML is installed in the non standard location `PREFIX` (with `./configure --prefix=$PREFIX`) this has to be specified for the compiler and linker:

 `g++ readFluxMLModel.cpp -o readFluxMLModel -I"$PREFIX"/include/ -L"$PREFIX"/lib/ -lFluxML -lxerces-c -Wl,-rpath="$PREFIX"/lib/`